pmonnahan/DataPrep/postImpute/README.md

       hwe: "0.0000001"  # p-value threshold for whether site follows hardy-weinberg
       mbs: "0.0000001"  # p-value treshold for test of whether missingness varies by sex

- We first wish to identify and remove individual samples that show high missingess across markers (specified by 'gm').
+ We first wish to identify and remove individual samples that show high missingness across markers (specified by 'gm').
 However, to identify these individuals, we first need to remove variants that imputed poorly across all individuals (specified by 'vm1').
 After removing these individuals, we then remove variants with high missingness (specified by 'vm2').
 Since poor imputation will result in missing genotypes, this missingness filter indirectly filters for low quality imputation sites.
 Variants are also filtered based whether or not they show significant departures from Hardy-Weinberg Equilibrium ('hwe' entry) and whether there is a significant association between missingness and sex ('mbs' entry).
 Note that the minor allele frequency filter ('maf') is reserved for a later step following the (optional) merging of input datasets.

   Lastly, we remove indels, duplicate SNPs, and multi-allelic variants.
 Note that testing for missigness by case/control status is generally recommended as well, but is implemented early on in a downstream pipeline for association/admixture mapping (i.e [admixMap](https://github.com/pmonnahan/admixMap)).